Kate Whiteman

-Katherine Whiteman (1945 - 4 January 2009) was a British food writer.
+Katherine Whiteman (16 February 1945 – 4 January 2009) was a British food writer.

 Early life

-She was born Katherine Ellenbogen in Hampstead, London, the daughter of Gershon Ellenbogen, a British barrister, author and Liberal Party politician, and his wife Eileen Alexander.
+She was born Katherine Ellenbogen in Hampstead, London, England, he daughter of Gershon Ellenbogen, a British barrister, author and Liberal Party politician, and his wife Eileen Alexander.

 Career

 Whiteman edited books by the chefs Michel Roux, Raymond Blanc and Pierre Koffman.

 Personal life

 She was married to the barrister Peter Whiteman QC, and they had two daughters.

 Whiteman died in a car accident in Argentina on 4 January 2009.

 Legacy

 The Guild of Food Writers created the Kate Whiteman Award for Work on Food and Travel in her honour.
 It has been awarded to Michael Booth and Yotam Ottolenghi, among others.